scottbez1/splitflap/README.md

 The `generate_gif.py` script runs multiple OpenSCAD instances in parallel to render the design from 360 degrees to individual png frames, which are then combined into the final gif animation.
 As part of building the animation, `generate_gif.py` renders the design with multiple configurations (opaque enclosure, see-through enclosure, no-enclosure and no flaps) by setting the `render_enclosure` and `render_flaps` variables.

 ### Driver Electronics ###
-There is a work-in-progress (untested) driver circuit based on an ATmega32U4 AVR under `electronics/splitflap.pro` (KiCad project) which is under very active development and not yet recommended to be fabricated.
+There is a work-in-progress driver circuit based on an ATmega32U4 AVR under `electronics/splitflap.pro` (KiCad project) which is under very active development.
 The driver supports 4 stepper motors using ULN2003 darlington arrays (which you easily remove from the 28byj-48 driver boards that often come with the motors) and 4 optical home position inputs (for GP2S60 IR reflectance sensors), with a micro-USB connector for computer control.

 <a href="https://s3.amazonaws.com/splitflap-travis/latest/schematic.pdf">
 <img height="320" src="https://s3.amazonaws.com/splitflap-travis/latest/schematic.png"/>